Table of Contents

 For extra pizazz, you can drizzle carob (a dog-safe alternative to chocolate) on top after they’re baked until crunchy.

-Rye flour, roasted turkey, and cranberries makes these delicious dog treats an especially filling and flavorful treat for your pet.
+Rye flour, roasted turkey, and cranberries make this delicious dog treats an especially filling and flavorful treat for your pet.
 They’ll keep in the refrigerator for a few weeks or the freezer for a few months.

 10. Spinach, Carrot, and Zucchini Dog Treats